 Now, here comes the TLS downgrade attack.

 A TLS downgrade attack tricks the client and server into using older protocols or insecure parameters for encrypting the information in transit.
-Once that is done, the attacker tries to intercept and/or alter the information by exploiting flaws in the older protocol versions or weak cryptographic algorithms.
+After forcing the downgrade, the attacker seeks to exploit vulnerabilities in the older protocol version or weak cryptographic algorithms to intercept and/or modify the transmitted data.

 Most Infamous Downgrade Attacks and How to Prevent Them